-MVP assesses the linguistic needs of its Members to ensure Members have access to translation and interpretation services for medical services, customer service, and health plan administrative documentation, as needed and according to state regulations.
-MVP also ensures Member access to translated or alternative format documents and communication as necessary, including for the visually and hearing impaired.
+MVP assesses the linguistic needs of its Members to ensure Members have access to translation and interpretation services for medical services, customer service, and health plan administrative documentation, as needed and in accordance with Title VI of the Civil Rights Act of 1964 and NYS law and regulations.
+MVP ensures Members receive access to translated or alternative format documents and communication as necessary, including for Members who are visually and hearing impaired.